homestar92/ring-lardner-transcriptions/Stop Me If You've Heard This One.md

-"But I could not get my mind off the queer incidents of the trip and you can imagine the shock it gave me to read, in an afternoon paper, the story of a well- dressed, unidentified young woman who had committed suicide by throwing her- self in front of the second section of the
+"But I could not get my mind off the queer incidents of the trip and you can imagine the shock it gave me to read, in an afternoon paper, the story of a well-dressed, unidentified young woman who had committed suicide by throwing herself in front of the second section of the
 Broadway Limited at Fort Wayne.

 "My duty was clear.
-I hurried to po- lice headquarters, stated my name and was received by the chief.
-I told him I was sure he could earn the thanks of the Fort Wayne authorities and officials of the railroad by sending one of his men with me to the hotel where I be- lieved my 'friend' of the train was stop- ping; that if I could find him, I was sure we would be able to learn the un- fortunate girl's identity and perhaps the reason for her ghastly deed.
+I hurried to police headquarters, stated my name and was received by the chief.
+I told him I was sure he could earn the thanks of the Fort Wayne authorities and officials of the railroad by sending one of his men with me to the hotel where I believed my 'friend' of the train was stopping;
+that if I could find him, I was sure we would be able to learn the unfortunate girl's identity and perhaps the reason for her ghastly deed.

 "The chief delegated Captain Byrne